 It is the responsibility of the Board to set, approve and review the risk management policies, procedures and controls.
-The Audit and Risk Committee is responsible for independently overseeing the financial risk management activities of the Group.
-The Group treasury function, which is authorised to conduct the day-to-day treasury activities of the Group, reports on a regular basis to the Audit and Risk Committee.
+The Audit and Compliance Committee (previously the Risk Committee is responsible for independently overseeing the financial risk management activities of the Group.
+The Group treasury function, which is authorised to conduct the day-to-day treasury activities of the Group, reports on a regular basis to the Audit and Compliance Committee.